-ObjectiveTo provide above benchmark returns with limited risk to principal.
+ObjectiveTo provide above benchmark returns with a focus on capital preservation.

 ProcessAll of our stable value strategies utilize the Voya philosophy and approach to fixed income investing.
 Macro themes are incorporated in every aspect of the decision-making process, which integrates quantitative and fundamental analysis in a disciplined, bottom-up investment approach.
 Feedback loops ensure all elements are connected.
 Strong risk budgeting, risk management and compliance capabilities ensure quality checks and balances.
 Portfolio managers enforce strict adherence to investment guidelines.

 - Stable value investments provide a means for participants to preserve capital in a rising interest rate environment because the principal does not fluctuate with rate changes